Disabled Children & Young Peoples Register and Care Passport

-The Disabled Children & Young People's Register is a secure database which aims to capture information about all children and young people aged 0-25 years with special educational needs and disabilities (SEND) living within Reading Borough Council area.
+The Disabled Children & Young People's Register (DCR) is a secure database that aims to capture information about all children and young people aged 0-18 years with special educational needs and disabilities (SEND) living within the Reading Borough area.
 The information that you give us will be used anonymously to show the use of and demand for services in Reading.
-We will use this information to help us to plan, monitor and develop appropriate facilities and services for disabled children, young people and their families.
+We will use this information to help us to plan, monitor, and develop appropriate facilities and services for disabled children, young people, and their families.
 NOTE: This register is for Reading Borough Council residents only.

 The register is managed by the Family Information Service (FIS) Registering is voluntary but we would like to encourage as many of you as possible to register so that we can get as clear a picture as possible of the needs for support in Reading.

-This form is intended for completion by parents or carers of disabled children and young people and to register you must complete the online form which will allow you to provide us with details of your child or young person.
-We will be able to use your contact details to keep you up to date with developments in service provision and keep you up to date with the latest news including the DISC newsletter and other relevant information for disabled children and young people.
-Section 10 of the Children Act 2004 provides the legal basis for partnerships working across local authorities, health authorities and other relevant parties; for example, parent forums.
+This form is intended for completion by parents or carers of the child or young person with SEND or the young person can also complete the form.
+To register you must complete the online form which will allow you to provide us with details of your child or young person.
+We will be able to use your contact details to keep you up to date with developments in service provision and keep you up to date with the latest news including the SEND Local Offer newsletter and other relevant information that supports children and young people with SEND.
+Section 10 of the Children Act 2004 provides the legal basis for partnerships working across local authorities, health authorities, and other relevant parties; for example, parent forums.
 These may be used for the planning and delivery of short breaks and other services.

 How will the data be used?

 All information held on the Children & Young People’s Disabilities Register will be treated in the strictest confidence and is protected in accordance with the Data Protection Act 1998.